 Herbert Hensley Henson (1863-1947), was a leading public figure and clergyman in the Church of England, at first in Westminster and principally in Durham.
-He has been described by Owen Chadwick as ‘the most celebrated Anglican mind of the twentieth century’.
+He has been described by Owen Chadwick as ‘the most celebrated Anglican mind of the twentieth century’, and the author of ‘the most caustic diary ever written by a Christian bishop’.

 This website is providing a digital edition of his Journals from 1900 to 1939, when he was most active and influential in Church and state.
 It makes a valuable resource available for research on many subjects.
 It also enables his literary gifts and his incisive observations on a turbulent period of British history to be enjoyed by a wide readership.